 There are two methods for calculating your estimated net cash flow:

 - Indirect Cash Flow Method

 A good cash flow projection template is essential, as it influences business planning, budgeting, and is vital during the decision-making process.
-A 12 months cash flow projection template mostly serve budgeting purposes, while a minimum 3-year cash flow projection template is needed to come up with a longer-term financial plan.
+A 12 months cash flow projection template mostly serve budgeting purposes, while a minimum 3 year cash flow projection template is needed to come up with a longer-term financial plan.

-If you’ve been in business, you can use previous sale history to substantiate your sales and expense assumptions—and if you’re just starting out, you can use economic surveys and logic to determine what you can likely expect within a 12-month time period.
+If you’ve been in business, you can use the previous sale history to substantiate your sales and expense assumptions—and if you’re just starting out, you can use economic surveys and logic to determine what you can likely expect within a 12-month time period.

-The advantage of using a 12-month cash flow projection template is that you can correctly reflect seasonal patterns.
+The advantage of using a 12 month cash flow projection template is that you can correctly reflect seasonal patterns.
 This might lead that in some months you are losing money while income is coming in, only in some months.
 This budget will help you to better understand your cash position during the year and will prepare you to plan for sufficient liquidity for your business.
-Do not forget to factor in future plans and market trends/conditions.
+Do not forget to factor in your future plans and market trends/conditions.
 For instance, if you’re planning to launch a new product or add a new item to your inventory of sales products, you should expect a certain “sales increment” which should ultimately be factored into your sales forecast.
 Similarly, if a competitor just entered your domain, you may consider showing an impact on sales volumes or prices, if needed.

 The purpose of this model is to provide a simple way to show the below summary by month for many companies in one file -Income statement -Balance sheet -Cash flow statement -Financial ratio -Charts and…

 This monthly budget-to-actual dashboard allows for at-a-glance performance analysis.
 In addition to analyzing YTD performance, it also provides a revised forecast for the year based on actual performance to date and budgeted performance for the…